 Riding through the streets at knee-level might seem a bit dangerous when confronted with trucks, boy-racers, and never-re-tested pensioner-drivers, but the rental companies do have safety measures in place.
 Accident insurance is included, and there are some general rules to follow that are designed to keep you alive that little bit longer.

-Editor’s note: I have tried this (in the name of research) and frankly found it terrifying, even though the tour I participated in was conducted responsibly.
-Just that, well, riding through the streets at knee-level alongside trucks is terrifying.
-But everyone else seemed to be having fun, so I guess it’s just me.
+Note: Some of us have tried this (in the name of research) and frankly found it terrifying, even though the tours we participated in were conducted responsibly.
+Just that, well, riding through the streets at knee-level alongside trucks and taxis is terrifying.
+You reach speeds of up to 60km/h, without helmets … But everyone else seemed to be having fun, so perhaps it’s just us.

 What license do you need to drive a go-kart in Japan?